Adosh74/mazrealty.live/docs/ERD-MAZRealty.md

 - `DELETE /api/v1/users/:id` - Delete a user (only for admin)
 - `GET /api/v1/users/me` - Get the current user (only for authenticated users)
 - `PATCH /api/v1/users/updateMe` - Update the current user (only for authenticated users)
+- `PATCH /api/v1/users/updateMyPassword` - Update the current user's password (only for authenticated users)

 **auth:**

 - `POST /api/v1/auth/signup` - Sign up and get a token
 - `POST /api/v1/auth/login` - Log in and get a token
+- `GET /api/v1/auth/logout` - Log out and clear the token from the cookie

 **properties:**